smartertechnologist/SmarterBookmarks-Android/README.md

 ### Manage your data

 - Archive bookmarks, notes & collections
-- [Powerful search](pages/SEARCH.md), sorting, and advanced filtering
+- [Powerful search](pages/SEARCH.md), saved searches, sorting, and advanced filtering
 - Rename collections and tags easily
 - Import bookmarks from your browser
 - Export bookmarks to external apps or services